9Din/omni_Lighting_Control/README.md

 Manual installation:

-1.Download Zip  ` git clone https://github.com/9Din/omni_Lighting_Control.git `
+1. Download Zip  ` git clone https://github.com/9Din/omni_Lighting_Control.git `
-2.Extract and place into a directory of your choice
+2. Extract and place into a directory of your choice
 3. `Developer` > `Extensions` or `Window` > `Extensions`
 4. ☰ > Settings
 5. ✚ Add `\omni_Lighting_Control\exts` folder to the Extension Search Paths